Wittelab/pancancer_pleiotropy/README.md

 Rashkin et al., *Pan-Cancer Study Detects Novel Genetic Risk Variants and Shared Genetic Basis in Two Large Cohorts*, bioRxiv 2019

+Files are stored with Git Large File Storage (Git-LFS).

 Columns for each of the files listed above are as follows:
 | Column Name | Description |
 | --- | ---------- |